dhardy/pippin/doc/file-format.md

 *   length of byte stream (u64)
 *   data (byte stream), padded to the next 16-byte boundary
 *   checksum (TBD: could remove)

+Memory of moved elements; this section is optional and jused to track elements moved to other partitions.
+If no moves have been tracked it may safely be omitted.

+*   `ELTMOVES` to mark section
+*   number of records (u64)
+*   for each record,

+    1.  the source identifier
+    2.  the new identifier after the moveq

 Finally: